 Shigeki Watanabe, Ph.D.

 Research topic: Cellular and molecular characterizations of rapid changes during synaptic plasticity

 For information processing and integration, neurons undergo rapid cellular and molecular reorganization.
-At the level of a synapse, the entire structure of the postsynaptic compartment, dendritic spines, can alter rapidly to mediate synaptic plasticity.
+Presynaptically, synaptic vesicles undergo fusion with plasma membrane for neurotransmitter release.
+The vesicle membrane and proteins are recycled rapidly at synaptic terminals.
+Postsynaptically, the entire structure of the postsynaptic compartment, dendritic spines, can alter rapidly to mediate synaptic plasticity.
 At the molecular level, the addition of receptors to the surface of spines is associated with strengthening of synapses while their removal is associated with weakening and neurodegeneration.
 Many of these changes take place on a millisecond time scale.
-Despite the importance of these changes to the organism, remarkably little is known about either how the morphology of spines is regulated or how the surface occupancy of receptors is regulated.
-What are the morphological changes that trigger synaptic plasticity?
-How are receptors redistributed during this process?
-What are the molecular pathways that mediate the redistribution?
+Despite the importance of these changes to the organism, remarkably little is known.
+Our goals are to characterize membrane and protein movements during synaptic transmission and plasticity.
+What is the composition and distribution of proteins in the synapse?
+What is the composition and distribution of lipids in the synapse?
+How does the activity alter the distribution of proteins and lipids?
+Ultimately, how does the misregulation of protein and lipid compositions lead to synaptic dysfunction?
 We aim to answer these questions using cutting-edge electron microscopy techniques in combination with molecular and biochemical approaches.